yksjsu/cs123a-final-project/README.md

 ## Setup

 Please ensure that you have a recent version of Python installed (i.e. Python 3.12.x, Python 3.13.x, Python 3.14.x, etc).
+Make sure you also have Rust installed.

 Create a new virtual environment called ".env" and activate the environment.